FAQ

 For information about Preble Street Veterans Housing Services, click here.

-We are committed to ensuring that all people, not just those in Portland, have a safe and dignified place to rest and the support needed to rebuild their lives.
-And we are committed to investing in and improving the quality of life for everyone in the many communities we serve.
+We are committed to ensuring that all people in Maine have a safe and dignified place to rest and the support needed to rebuild their lives.
+We are committed to investing in and improving the quality of life for everyone in the many communities we serve.

 • Provided over 1,000,000 million meals